liltims77/Testing-with-pytest/ANDELA_ASSESSMENT/andela_asss.md

 🔍 Simulated Assessment Question
 You're part of a data engineering team working for an e-learning company.
 The company collects student data in JSON format.
-T he data sometimes contains missing or invalid entries.
+The data sometimes contains missing or invalid entries.
 Your task is to write a Python function to validate the data.

 You're given a list of student records in the form of dictionaries.
 Each record contains: